setni/GoogleImageWithoutAPI/README.md

 About
 =====

-It's an example about the easy way to get image from google search without API key.
+It's an example about the easy way to get image from google search without API key.<br/>
 We used this after google has added a paiement inside Image API conditions.

 Usage